tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-umm-no-that-is-not.md

 ---
-title: Umm….No…that is not how you export a table into a file with SQL Server
+title: Umm....No...that is not how you export a table into a file with SQL Server
 author: SQLDenis
 type: post
 date: 2013-01-31T22:28:00+00:00